Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: Related Work

-\begin{exe} \ex TPF vs.~RASP-based work \begin{xlist} \ex TPF development has focused on text generation, rather than the types of sequence-analysis functions centrally studied with RASP.
-Rather like the sequence-processing tasks studied with RASP, the PARSE program in TPF (Sec.~\ref{sec:parsalg}) analyzes the prompt by assigning meta-properties to symbols in the prompt, but these properties are not produced as output values per se; rather they are embedded as keys and values to drive attention during text generation by the GEN program (Sec.~\ref{sec:GenAlg}). \ex As in the implementation of RASP programs, in TPF the residual stream is decomposed into subspaces encoding the values of variables, but whereas the variables in the RASP work are associated to the nodes of a computation graph \shortcite[p.~5, point 5]{lindner2023tracr}, the variables in TPF are associated only to individual symbol positions in the prompt and have a declarative, rather than a procedural, character: static properties of the symbols which are needed to support generation of new text. \ex The TGT requires identifying symbol sequences in the prompt as values of variables in a template, and moving them to new positions without alteration.
+\begin{exe} \ex TPF vs.~RASP-based work \begin{xlist} \ex TPF development has focused on text generation, rather than the types of sequence-analysis functions centrally studied with RASP. \footnote{ Among the tasks that Weiss et al.~(\citeyear{weiss2021rasp}) provide RASP programs to solve is computing, for each input token \textsf{t}, the number of distinct token types in the string that occur with the same frequency in the string as does \textsf{t}, and Dyck-$k$, detecting balanced brackets in a string with \textit{k} distinct types of brackets.} Rather like the sequence-processing tasks studied with RASP, the PARSE program in TPF (Sec.~\ref{sec:parsalg}) analyzes the prompt by assigning abstract structural properties to symbols in the prompt, but these properties are not produced as output values per se; rather they are embedded as keys and values to drive attention during text generation by the GEN program (Sec.~\ref{sec:GenAlg}). \ex As in the implementation of RASP programs, in TPF the residual stream is decomposed into subspaces encoding the values of variables, but whereas the variables in the RASP work are associated to the nodes of a computation graph \cite[p.~5, point 5]{lindner2023tracr}, the variables in TPF are associated only to individual symbol positions in the prompt and have a declarative, rather than a procedural, character --- static properties of the symbols which are needed to support generation of new text. \ex The TGT requires identifying symbol sequences in the prompt as values of variables in a template, and moving them to new positions without alteration.
 Unlike for RASP, there is no use of MLPs in the current version of TPF because symbols are only copied, not modified --- not used to generate different symbols. \ex In RASP work, the matrix of attention values can be defined by invoking an arbitrary predicate relating the query- and key-positions.
-In TPF, attention is directly determined by separately specifying values for variables in the query and key, with attention driven to points of exact matches between specified values.
-Multiple variable are specified in an individual query or key. \ex RASP work often uses 1-hot attention, like TPF, but in some RASP work \shortcite[p.~18]{friedman2023learning} ties for best-matches of keys to queries are broken in favor of the closest match: in TPF, it is the left- (or right-)most match that wins. \end{xlist} \end{exe}
+In TPF, attention is determined only by exactly matching values for variables specified in the query and key.
+Multiple variables are specified in an individual query or key, so attention can be conditioned on complex combinations of variable values; in RASP, attention is conditioned solely on pairwise relations between variables.
+A single PSL production can also write values into multiple variables, whereas each operation in RASP writes to only a single variable. \ex TPF provides an exact neural implementation of all of PSL, whereas a complete transformer implementation of RASP has not proved possible \cite{lindner2023tracr}. \ex Unlike for RASP, for TPF, publicly released software provides a comprehensive visualization tool for simultaneously viewing the program and network implementing it. \end{xlist} \end{exe}